http://www.creighton.edu/ccas/math/

 MTH 493.
 Directed Independent Readings.
 1-3 credits.
 FA, SP

-May be repeated to a limit of six hours.
-P: DC.
+May be repeated up to six credit hours.
+CR: DC.

 MTH 495.
 Directed Independent Study.
 1-3 credits.
 FA, SP

-May be repeated to a limit of six hours.
-P: DC.
+May be repeated up to six credit hours.
+CR: DC.

 MTH 497.
 Directed Independent Research.
 1-3 credits.
 FA, SP

-May be repeated to a limit of six hours.
-P: DC.
+May be repeated up to six credits hours.
+CR: DC.

 MTH 509.
 Discrete Structures.
 3 credits.

 Logic; Boolean algebra; switching circuits; graphs; groups; semi-groups; finite state machines; coding theory; grammars; algorithms.
-P: CSC 221; 6 hrs. college MTH.
+P: CSC 221; 6 credit hours of college MTH.

 MTH 525.
 Automata, Computability, and Formal Languages.
 3 credits.
 OD